saltyorg/docs/docs/reference/guides/cloudbox.md

 Saltbox is a continuation of the Cloudbox project and is mostly compatible out of the box.
 Very little has to be done to bring your old Cloudbox data into Saltbox.
 Any customisations you have made or special roles are going to require extra work as Saltbox uses Traefik instead of nginx.

+IMPORTANT: Migration has the same requirements as a new install; Saltbox still expects a clean install of the OS; this means that you *cannot* upgrade an existing Cloudbox setup to Saltbox *in place*.
+You will have to back up, reinstall the OS fresh on the machine, then start the migration.
+Do not upgrade your Ubuntu 18.04 Cloudbox machine to Ubuntu 20.04 and try to run this migration.
+It won't work.

 ## Before Migration

 Backup from Cloudbox as you normally would.
 You will need to make the backup drive available to your new saltbox install via rclone just as you would with a Cloudbox restore.
 We are really only interested in keeping the data stored in `/opt` and not the Cloudbox configuration files.
 We will be using the data from the configuration files so you may find it handy to download those locally to use as a reference.
 If you have community containers set up you should make a copy of those files as well.
 We are more interested in the data stored in these files so it is perfectly fine to just copy and paste the information into a text file for your reference as part of the installation process.